NameArtem/Stock-Application/README.md

 <h3> Database Setting:</h3>

 <p>This application used database and table called stock and stock data, respectively.
-You could also modify the database and table name and make a little bit adjusment in database and stock classes, just if you want to.
+You could also modify the database and table name and make a little bit adjustment in database and stock classes, just if you want to.
 Don't edit the table structure, otherwise the program will not work.
 </p>